anhnguyendepocen/functional-programming-in-R/pdf_book.md

 It, therefore, comes as no surprise that general functions for working on sequences would work on lists.
 The three functions, `Filter`, `Map`, and `Reduce` are also happy to take vectors, but they are treated just as if you explicitly converted them to lists first.
 The `Reduce` function returns a value, so not a sequence, of a type that depends on its input, while `Filter` and `Map` both return sequences in the form of a list.

-From a programming perspective, it is just as easy to work with lists as it is to work with vectors, but some functions do expect vectors -- plotting functions and functions for manipulating data frames for example -- so sometimes you will have to translate a list from `Filter` or `Map` into a vector.
+From a programming perspective, it is just as easy to work with lists as it is to work with vectors, but some functions do expect vectors---plotting functions and functions for manipulating data frames for example---so sometimes you will have to translate a list from `Filter` or `Map` into a vector.
 You can do this with the function `unlist`.
 This function will convert a list into a vector when this is possible, that is when all elements are of the same basic type, and otherwise will just give you the list back.
 I will use `unlist` in many examples in this chapter just because it makes the output nicer to look at, but in most programs, I do not bother doing so until I really need a vector.
 A list is just as good for storing sequences.

 It is just that